Linux FPAC mini-HOWTO

 #

-# Set ax25ipd mode of operation. (digi or tnc)
+# Operation mode (digi or tnc)

 #